dhg/Skeleton/README.md

 You should be good to go.

 ## Changelog
+* August 7, 2013 - (v1.0.6) Some additional variables, grid push and pull
 * July 17, 2013 - (v1.0.5) Some additional variables, some base table styling
 * July 14, 2013 - (v1.0.4) Removed reset and replaced it with normalize
 * May 30, 2013 - (v1.0.3) Added 1.5 * font size line heights to headings and paragraphs